 The board also features a NCP1117 voltage regulator, a blue LED on GPIO16 and a 220k/100k Ohm voltage divider on the ADC input pin.
+The ESP-12E usually has a led connected on GPIO2.

 Full pinout and PDF schematics can be found here